RafaelDaitx/TestMazzaTech/tests.md

  * Database Integration: Verify end-to-end data flow (e.g., saving and retrieving data).<br>
  * Service Discovery: Confirm that the microservice can register with and query the Service Discovery component.<br>

+<p>Performance Testing</p>
 We want testing our performance with high level of requisitions.
 We have to ensure a high data of our clients <br>making requests direct to our service.
-Our tests validate that the microservice meets the 500ms response time SLA under load.<br>
+Our tests validate that the microservice meets the 500ms response.<br>

 Plan: Simulate millions of requests over time to evaluate:<br>
  * API response time<br>